 The Company and the Underwriters have agreed to indemnify each other and certain other related parties against certain liabilities, including liabilities under the Securities Act.
 The U.S. Government will not provide any indemnification to the Underwriters and the U.S. Government will have no liability under the Securities Act.
-The Underwriters have agreed to reimburse the U.S. Government for a portion of its expenses in connection with the Offering.
 See "USEC Formation and Privatization -- Certain Restrictions in Connection with the Privatization."